 Agree that any unexpected project expenses will be presented in writing.
 Surprises, in other words, shouldn’t surprise you or your contractor, and they should definitely not surprise your investment.

 Can the windows contractor provide a list of references?

 While this windows replacement or installation could stay with you (or at least your house) for decades, it will also build, or continue to build, their reputation into a prosperous business.
 Ask the contractor for testimonials from past clients and don’t feel shy to ask for contact information so you can call those references yourself and get a take on what their experience was like.

 Connect with trusted windows installation contractors in your area with Modernize.
 This is an important investment you’re making, and the more information you have about the company you’re giving your hard earned money to, the better.

 Can the windows installation company provide proof of insurance for personal liability, worker’s compensation, and property damage coverage?

-When home improvement projects result in accidents, windows installation contractors You want to rest assured that your contractor is fully insured for personal liability, worker’s compensation, and property damage coverage.
+When home improvement projects result in accidents, you want to be sure your family, your house, and all the people involved are safe and taken care of.
+You want to rest assured that your contractor is fully insured for personal liability, worker’s compensation, and property damage coverage.
 Even with a clean slate of past accidents, it only takes one to harm your project’s outcome and, more importantly, your personal savings.